williamjuan027/angular-animations-explorer/src/assets/post-content/integrations/ionic/ionic.content.md

-If you are using Nativescript Angular, you have the ability to use Angular's animation system in your app.
+If you are using Ionic Angular, you have the ability to use Angular's animation system in your app.
 This should be identical to the one you would use in a regular angular web project.
 Angular's animation system is built on CSS functionality, which means that you can only animate properties that you could animate using CSS.
 This method doesn't introduce new animatable properties, it is just a different way of implementing your animations.

 ## Setup